taura/build_env/README.md

 * data/       --- where you have hosts and users info specific to your cluster
   * data/hosts.csv.template --- a template of host info (copied to hosts.csv)
   * data/users.csv.template --- a template of user info (copied to users.csv)
+  * data/packages.csv.template --- a template of packages info (copied to packages.csv)

 * when you extend your environment (e.g., when you add another piece of software), you may want to add a folder in env/scripts
   * you may fork this repo or get your contribution back to this repo if it is commonly useful
-* otherwise you only need to have hosts.csv and users.csv
+* otherwise you only need to have these csv files

 # Philosophy